FROM FACEBOOK TO THE STREETS

 In theory, the gilets jaunes have no official connection to any political party, trade union or any other organisation or association.
-In practice though, most of the political parties in France are now trying to jump on to one side or the other of the yellow vest’s collective bandwagon.
+In practice though, most of the political parties in France tried to jump on to one side or the other of the yellow vest’s collective bandwagon.

 Apart from President Emmanuel Macron’s LaREM.

-There can be no doubt that there is strong support from the French people for this movement.
+There can be no doubt that there was and still is to a lesser extent strong support from the French people for this movement.
 In the provinces and suburbs, public transport is often inadequate and people need cars to go to work, to take their children to school, to live their lives.
-Some have bought diesel cars, encouraged by the previous government to be ecological, only to be told that diesel would be seeing a major price rise.
+Some bought diesel cars, encouraged by the previous government to be ecological, only to be told that diesel would be seeing a major price rise.